-6 Mistakes to Avoid When Building an Alexa Skill
+5 Mistakes to Avoid When Building an Alexa Skill

 Hearing Alexa speak to your for the first time is thrilling.
 But after a while, the novelty wears thin.
 Cara Meverden, CEO of Scout FM, urges brands to keep Alexa’s speed to a minimum.
 “People prefer human voices to Alexa.
 They begin to tune out if Alexa goes on for too long.
 We experimented with our skill introductions (like "Welcome to Parenting Radio") by using both an Alexa voice versus a recorded human actor.
 [Some of our skills use] Alexa while [others have] a voice actor.
 The skills that had voice actors had 30 percent better retention than the ones that had Alexa introductions,” Meverden said.

-Diana Lee, Conversational AI Designer at Wizline, concurred with this view, pointing out that, “people [can] skim over a lengthy piece of text [if they’re using] a web chatbot, but are much less likely to endure a lengthy Alexa speech.”
+Lee, concurred with this view, pointing out that, “people [can] skim over a lengthy piece of text [if they’re using] a web chatbot, but are much less likely to endure a lengthy Alexa speech.”

 Keep All Instructions Simple, Clear and Concise